Fire Chief History

 KM Fire Department History

-Although not officially organized at the time, reports prior to 1931 indicate that the City of Kings Mountain owned a 1924 truck (hose carrier) and had volunteer firefighters who would respond, and, to the amusement of the community, usually end up pushing the old truck to the scene of the fire.
+Although not officially organized at the time, reports prior to 1931 indicate that the City of Kings Mountain owned a 1924 truck (hose carrier) and had volunteer firefighters who would respond and to the amusement of the community, usually ended up pushing the old truck to the scene of the fire.

 In the beginning, there was only one paid member of the department, Mr. P.D.
 Fulton, who was hired strictly as a driver for the 1931 engine.
 He was on call 24 hours a day, seven days a week and worked for the sum of $80.00 per month.